nextstrain/nextstrain.org/static-site/content/blog/2025-01-06-human-metapneumovirus-analysis-and-resources.md

 Human metapneumovirus is a globally circulating, airborne respiratory pathogen with a seasonal variance, peaking around the end of winter and during spring.
 While in healthy adults, hMPV typically causes a self-limited upper respiratory tract infection, certain groups are at risk of developing severe disease, such as immunocompromised patients, multimorbid patients and especially infants, causing bronchiolitis and, in serious cases, pneumonia.
 Clinically and epidemiologically, hMPV presents itself similarly to [RSV](https://pmc.ncbi.nlm.nih.gov/articles/PMC10111061/).
 This is not surprising, given the close genetic relationship between the two viruses.
 Both are lipid-enveloped, non-segmented, negative-sense, single-stranded RNA viruses, classified within the Pneumoviridae family.

-hMPV was first identified in [the Netherlands](https://pmc.ncbi.nlm.nih.gov/articles/PMC7095854/) in 2001, with its earliest sequence dating back to 1985.
+HMPV was first identified in [the Netherlands](https://pmc.ncbi.nlm.nih.gov/articles/PMC7095854/) in 2001, with its earliest sequence dating back to 1985.
 It is most closely related to avian metapneumovirus C. HMPV is postulated to have diverged from avian metapneumovirus between 200 and 400 years ago as a result of [zoonotic transfer](https://pmc.ncbi.nlm.nih.gov/articles/PMC9028271/) from birds.
 Since then, hMPV has evolved into two main clades, clade A and clade B, each further subdividing into distinct subclades (**Fig. 1**).

 ![fig1](/blog/img/hmpv_phylogeny.png)